hasan-soliman/CABLE/README.md

 __To download as KML try the following steps:__

+1. Click the 'Map of coordinates' tab.
-1. Click 'File' then 'Download'.
+2. Click 'File' then 'Download'.
-2. Then select the KML radion button and click 'Download'
+3. Then select the KML radion button and click 'Download'

 __Landing points:__